Alaska: Women’s National Parks Hiking & Multi Sport Adventure | June 20-30, 2024

-If you want to see Alaska like a local, learn outdoor adventure skills, grow your grit, and access wild places that make your heart sing, then this is the adventure for you!
+Ladies, if you want to see Alaska like a local, and access wild places that make your heart sing, then our Alaska women’s adventure is for you.
+It is an active, fun, and informative adventure in the company of a great group of like-minded women.

 - A variety of exceptional 2 to 6-hour scenic day hikes over mixed terrain that will reward you with breath-taking scenery.

 - Make sure you bring a camera for excellent wildlife viewing opportunities throughout the trip.

 - Replenish your appetite with great food!
 Fresh, homemade, multicourse meals and deserts.

 - Dip your paddle in emerald green wildlife-rich waters of Resurrection Bay while sea kayaking among diving sea birds, curious seals, and shy otters.

 - An evening trip to the Sea Life Center will introduce you the ecology of Alaska’s marine life and some of the conservation efforts around Alaska.